jungbinl/Analyzing-President-Speech-Project/README.md

 ## Tech Stack
 * R: Serves as the primary tool for data analysis, including text mining, statistical modeling, and Natural Language Processing (NLP).
 * SQL: Utilized for database management, ensuring structured storage and efficient retrieval of large-scale speech datasets.
-* Python: Used for automation and pipeline management, specifically for Microsoft auto-scheduling and seamless database updates.
 * Power BI: Employed for advanced data visualization, transforming complex analysis results into interactive and insightful dashboards.

 ## Project structure